What's Trending in Valentine Nails for 2026

 Abstract heart shapes use irregular, artistic heart forms rather than perfect symmetry.
 Paint hearts in varying sizes and orientations across the nails using multiple shades of pink and red.
 The imperfection is intentional and gives an art gallery vibe.

 Velvet texture nails use flocking powder to create a soft, fuzzy finish.
 Apply regular polish, then immediately dust with velvet powder before it dries.
-The tactile element makes people want to touch your nails (though please don't let them—oils from fingers ruin the effect).
+The tactile element makes people want to touch your nails.
 This works gorgeously in deep reds and burgundy for dramatic valentine nails.

 Geode-inspired designs use gel and metallic foils to mimic natural stone formations in valentine colors.
 Create irregular shapes with pink, red, and gold, then outline with thin black or white lines to define the sections.
 This technique requires some artistic skill but creates absolutely show-stopping nails.